altpersona/nwn_gff_service/README.md

 ## Support

-For issues and questions, please refer to the API documentation or check the development notes in [NOTES.md](NOTES.md).
+For issues and questions, please refer to the API documentation or check the main repository.